Magistrate’s Complaints, Private Summons and Private Prosecutions in Singapore

 If the Magistrate is satisfied that the application is in order, he may do any of the following:

-- (For minor offences) Issue a Notice to both yourself and the alleged offender;
+- Issue a Notice to both yourself and the alleged offender to attend criminal mediation (more on criminal mediation below);

-- (For more serious offenders) Issue a Summons against the alleged offender provided that the charge(s) are available;
+- Issue a Summons against the alleged offender for private prosecution provided that the charge(s) are available;

-- Direct the police to conduct an investigation into the complaint (e.g. where the identity of the alleged offender is unknown); or
+- Direct the police to conduct an investigation into the complaint, for the State to decide whether to prosecute the offender;

 - Dismiss the complaint.